~ Learning from the Swallow ~

 The swallow was an almost totemic animal for me—a swift, hard-working, cheerful bird, the harbinger of spring.
 Basically, everything I wasn’t (but wished to be).
 Over the years, as I moved away from the village to increasingly bigger cities, I saw swallows less often and began to forget their importance.

-But just the other day, while walking through a Swiss vineyard, where cheerful birds chased a slow cloud of midges, I glimpsed the tell-tale red flash of a swallow’s neck.
+But just the other day, while walking through a Swiss vineyard, where lively birds chased a slow cloud of midges, I glimpsed the tell-tale red flash of a swallow’s neck.
 I squinted into the sun—and sure enough, there it was, that thing with feathers from my childhood, its forked tail scissoring the air above me.
 Another moment of blissful abandon and it was gone, leaving me doubled over with longing.